Sheryl Rubio: Modeling

 Rubio began her career as a model in 2001, before becoming an actress, as the protagonist of Hang Ten, Toddy, Frescolita and the famous Coca-Cola drink.
 In 2005, she was an image of Always.

 From 2013 to 2016, she was the main image of the Pavitas shoe brand.
 In 2013, Rubio supported the foundation Apoyo y Protección Eco Animal KikiriWau's animal adoption campaign, "Supporting Good Causes", lending her image to its promotional material.
 In 2013, Rubio carried out the Yakera campaign for the Melao clothing brand in Delta Amacuro, Venezuela, sharing shots with the indigenous community.
 She also made her debut as a fashion designer and launched her own clothing line.

 In 2015, she posed for a photo shoot with the magazine Nos 3.

 In 2016, she was the main model of Flamingo Glasses, in its summer edition.
 She was also a model of Forever 21, in two collections, Back to School and Holiday.
 In April 2016, she was the protagonist of Coca-Cola's Taste the Feeling campaign.

 In 2017, she was image of Nike Air Vapormax of Nike Women's Advertising.
 Also, she was the protagonist of the Guess clothing brand campaign, Love Guess, alog with singer and actor Joe Jonas.
 In 2018, she's a model for the Givenchy brand.

 In June 2018, she was the image of the new clothing line of the Spanish brand for women Stradivarius, and she traveled to the Amalfi Coast, Italy, to be part of the event that made the brand in Italy.

 Personal life

 Rubio has been living in New York City, United States since 2020.
 She is fluent in English and Spanish.

 In 2011, she began dating Venezuelan singer Lasso, with whom she maintained a relationship until October 2018.

-In 2019, she began dating Lucas Shapiro.
-They got engaged in September 2020 after a year and half of dating.
-The couple married in a small ceremony in October 2020.
+On September 8, 2020, she became engaged to American orthodontic specialist Lucas Wade Shapiro, with whom she had begun a relationship in January 2019.
+On October 24 of that same year they were married civilly in New York City, with a subsequent celebration, on April 2, 2022 in Mexico.

+On August 26, 2024, she announced her pregnancy.
+On September 1, she revealed that she was going to have a girl and on November 16, Remi was born.